octoml/TransparentAI/tutorials/developer.md

 3. ML models optimized for a set of deployment targets via the [OctoML CLI](https://try.octoml.ai/cli/) which also packaged them into a container consisting of the [NVIDIA Triton™ Inference Server](https://github.com/triton-inference-server) for convenient local testing or cloud deployment.

-## Walkthrough
+## Local Setup

-The first step is ensure that your development machine has the dependencies called out in the [README](../README.md).
+1. Ensure that your development machine has the dependencies called out in the [README](../README.md).
+2. Clone the repository and open a terminal.
+3. Execute `just build-model` in the /transparentai folder.
+This command, defined in the Justfile does the following.
+    - Downloads the Image Style Transfer ML model
+    - Packages the model into a Triton server container via the OctoML CLI
+    - Brings up the container on ports 8000, 8001, 8002
+4. Execute `docker-compose up` in the /transparentai folder.
+This will build the frontend and api server and create a docker-compose environment which includes the model container built in step 3.
+5. You should now have a frontend webapp available at `http://localhost:8888`.
+The api server is directly available at `http://localhost:8050`